 A grating product is a worthwhile investment in this instance, and the Buzon ALUgrate has been designed to prevent splashback from occurring.

 It has a special geometry that ‘traps’ rainwater, which then falls directly onto the weatherproof membrane or insulation layer below.

 Whilst its core purpose is to prevent splashback, it looks great, too, and can add that finishing touch to the edge of your decked or paved area.

-Whatever pedestal or accessory you specify, it should have ‘water drainage’ factored into its design.
+Whatever pedestal or accessory you specify, you should have ‘water drainage’ factored into its design.
 Features to look out for are:

 - A natural void